-SPECIAL EDUCATION PLACEMENTS/PROGRAMS PROVIDED BY THE BOARD 2017-2018
+SPECIAL EDUCATION PLACEMENTS/PROGRAMS PROVIDED BY THE BOARD 2018-2019

-Self Contained Class/Program Criteria for Placement Student/Staff Ratio Autism (ASD) Self- Contained Provides individualized programming for students with Autism Spectrum Disorder; Programming will align with the individual strengths and needs of the student - including modified or alternative curriculum; Programming will support the principles of Applied Behaviour Analysis (ABA), as outlined in Ministry of Education PPM 140; Programming will include individualized transition plans for students, as outlined in PPM 140.
+Self-Contained Class/Program Criteria for Placement Class Capacity Autism (ASD) Self-Contained Provides individualized programming for students with Autism Spectrum Disorder; Programming will align with the individual strengths and needs of the student - including modified or alternative curriculum; Programming will support the principles of Applied Behaviour Analysis (ABA), as outlined in Ministry of Education PPM 140; Programming will include individualized transition plans for students, as outlined in PPM 140.
 Placement in an ASD Class may be recommended through the Identification Placement and Review Committee (IPRC) process to a student who: Identified as an exceptional student through the IPRC process under the category of Communication: Autism; Evidence that ongoing interventions in regular class have been insufficient to meet the student's needs, including the utilization of ABA strategies, interventions and transition supports; Evidence that smaller class size and program structure will allow the child to thrive and be more successful in their school environment.
-Class Capacity = 6 1 Teacher 2 Educational Assistants, when class is at capacity Deaf and Hard of Hearing (DHOH) Self Contained Provides individualized programming for students with moderate to severe hearing loss; Programming will align with individual strengths and needs of the student - modified or alternative curriculum; Emphasis on self advocacy in the use of audiology equipment (hearing aids, FM Systems) Allows for integration into the regular class in subject areas of strength up to 49% of the day Placement in the Deaf and Hard of Hearing class may be recommended through the IPRC process to a student who: Identified as an exceptional student through the IPRC process under the category of Communication: Deaf and Hard of Hearing; Evidence that ongoing interventions in the regular class have been insufficient to meet the student's learning needs; Evidence that smaller class size and program structure will allow the child to thrive and be more successful in their school environment.
-Class Capacity = 12 1 Teacher 1 Educational Assistant (American Sign Language (ASL) qualifications preferred)
+6 Deaf and Hard of Hearing (DHOH) Self-Contained (Deaf and Hard of Hearing class will close in the 2019-20 school year) Provides individualized programming for students with moderate to severe hearing loss; Programming will align with individual strengths and needs of the student - modified or alternative curriculum; Emphasis on self advocacy in the use of audiology equipment (hearing aids, FM Systems) Allows for integration into the regular class in subject areas of strength up to 49% of the day Placement in the Deaf and Hard of Hearing class may be recommended through the IPRC process to a student who: Identified as an exceptional student through the IPRC process under the category of Communication: Deaf and Hard of Hearing; Evidence that ongoing interventions in the regular class have been insufficient to meet the student's learning needs; Evidence that smaller class size and program structure will allow the child to thrive and be more successful in their school environment.
+12